 CERME

 Problems related to CERME functionality are to be reported to McKesson Corporation for research and resolution.
-Product Support provides Tier 2 support via Remedy.
-Following is the Remedy configuration for CERME support:

-CATEGORY: Applications-HealtheVet VistA TYPE: NUMI

-ITEM: CERMe Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMINUMI
+Tier 2 and Tier 3 Support

 For problems related to the NUMI application, please call your local NUMI site administrator or IRM first.
-If the problem cannot be resolved locally, you or your NUMI site administrator or IRM may create a Remedy ticket or call the VA Service Desk (VASD) at 888-596-4357 to create a Remedy ticket.
+If the problem cannot be resolved locally, you or your NUMI site administrator or IRM may create a CA/SDM ticket or call the VA Service Desk (VASD) at 888-596-4357 to create a CA/SDM ticket.
 A ticket can be created at any time, but software support teams work during regular daytime business hours, and only tickets designated as emergencies will be addressed during off-hours.
-Below is the Remedy configuration for NUMI support:
+Below is the CA/SDM configuration for NUMI support:

-CATEGORY: Applications-HealtheVet VistA TYPE: NUMI

-ITEM: User Interface/Rpts Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMI

-ITEM: Admin/Privileging Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMI

-ITEM: Patient Movement Synchronizer Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMI

-ITEM: Connectivity/logon/MDWS Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMI

-ITEM: OTHER Tier 2: SUP-PIMS

-Tier 3: MNT-NUMI, DEV-NUMI

-ITEM: Database Tier 2: SUP-PIMS

-Tier 3: DEV-NUMI
+CATEGORY: NTL.APP.HealtheVet VistA.NUMI

+GROUP: NTL SUP Admin

+A member of the tier 2 NTL SUP Admin group will respond to the ticket and if it cannot be resolved at the tier 2 level they will refer it to the NTL MNT NUMI tier 3 group.

 ICD References for Messaging Specifications

 Not applicable.
 NUMI does not utilize HL7 messages or use any ICD references to them.